tikv/client-c/README.md

 TiKV Client C++ allow you to access [TiKV](https://github.com/tikv/tikv) from C and C++ applications.

 The code is in an early alpha status.
+Currently, it is only used by TiFlash.

 # License